 I looked back into the immensely crowded stadium hallway—for a brief moment, little Heidi disappeared from my sight.
 It was probably only ten seconds that I couldn’t spot her, but it felt like an eternity.
 Then Heidi reappeared.
 I could see the fear in her eyes.
 I firmly held onto her hand for the rest of the trip through the hallway and down the outside ramps.

 The Kingdome was to be torn down.
 At the time, I was living in Long Island, New York.
-I decided to fly in and watch my favorite old stadium fall with Heidi - now a 23-year-old living in Poulsbo.
+I decided to fly in and watch my favorite old stadium fall with Heidi, then a 23-year-old living in Poulsbo.
 When her phone rang, we were planning on leaving for the Bainbridge Island ferry terminal to watch the implosion in person.
-Her boss at the furniture store asked if she could cover a shift for someone who called in sick.
+Her boss at the furniture store asked her to cover a shift for someone who called in sick.

 “I’m sorry, but I'm gonna have to take this shift.”